 Submit an essay on a topic of your choice

 How do you achieve extraordinary goals as an ordinary person?
-How do you become a math champion when you compete against a living calculator?
-This is my story of achieving my big goal of winning an international piano competition in foreign land when my competitors were practically a music box.
+How does pen and paper become math champion when competing against living calculators?
+This is my story of how a nearly failing music student became an international piano competition winner despite the odds.

-“Livia is a capable young girl if only she would stay focused and concentrate,” said Ms Alice as she handed mom my piano exam result.
+“Livia is a capable, young girl if only she would stay focused and concentrate,” Ms Alice advised my mom as she was handed over my piano exam result.
 I failed, no surprise there.
 From pre-beginner class all the way through early intermediate, I was always a barely passing student.
-All my teachers advised me to stay focused when practicing, but I just couldn’t.
-Sitting down with a piano and practicing for hours were painstakingly difficult to say the least.
-For me, it required a lot of energy and high level of concentration.
+Struggling to focus, sitting down with a piano and practicing for hours were painstakingly difficult to say the least.
+For me, the amount of energy needed to generate that level of concentration seemed an impossible feat.

-All my piano exams results came with mediocre grades noting lack of focus as my main weakness.
-Until I decided to call it a stop, “Something must be changed,” I thought.
-When my mid-term exam was coming up that year, instead of pretending to sit nicely and practice, I decided to put my best effort to break the practices down and stay focused for ten minutes at a time.
+All my piano exam results came with mediocre grades noting lack of focus as my main weakness until I decided to call it a stop.
+“Something must be changed,” I thought.
+When my mid-term exam was coming up that year, instead of pretending to sit nicely and practice, I made a truce with myself by breaking my practices down to ten minute intervals at a time.
+Looking at the mirror, I nodded with determination, owning my unique learning style and shrugging off my peers’ hours-long machine-like method which had previously creeped into me.
+As I sat down to my authentic self, I would play the notes one by one, bar per bar.

-Every time I practiced, I would concentrate for ten minutes, playing the note one by one, bar per bar, then stop to take a break.
-I would play games, have a little chit-chat with mom, and when I’m done, I would get up and come back for next round of ten minutes.
-Every time I lay in bed, I reminded myself about my big goal, I got up, and started practicing.
+“Time for break,” the alarm dozed off after my first ten.

+I would play games, have a little chit-chat with my mom or the next readily available activity that would fume off the pressure build-up.
+The second, third and fourth rep started until I managed to secure a sustainable, workable rhythm.

-“You’re an advanced student now, let’s do a Rachmaninoff piece”.
-Before I realized it, I was already among one of the highly skilled players.
-I laid on my bed and asked myself how it had happened.
-It wasn’t only about breaking down tasks to smaller parts, it was about facing a challenge one day at a time.
-I realized that an accomplishment or a big change doesn’t come from a giant leap, it comes from the little steps we take every day.
-I began to apply that rule to all form of challenges I faced in life: focusing on what’s in front of me, one at a time.
+“You’re an advanced student now, let’s do a Rachmaninoff piece.”

+Before I realized it, I was already among one of the most skillful in class.
+I laid on my bed and asked myself how it happened.
+Yet it wasn’t necessarily about the strategy that I employed per se, it was about facing my biggest denial: that I am not good enough.
+I would frantically copy someone else’s successful routine, forcing my body to function just like others could.
+But that is exactly where I got it completely wrong.
+I thought to be able to beat a calculator in a math competition, I had to be one too.
+But there I was boxing myself too hard and not giving enough credit to all the agile wooden sempoa block users out there.
+Or simply the pen and paper kind of contestant like myself.
-One day, I had a big goal.
-Too big for a girl who couldn’t stay focused on anything for more than ten minutes at a time: to win an international piano competition.
-Winning that competition had been my dream ever since I started playing piano.
-I was scared by the thought, but I kept in mind to just focus on my next step, be persistent, and forget about how big the dream is.
-I had one month left to practice.
-So for the next 30 days, no matter what time, I was always on the piano.
-Bar per bar, pages per pages at a time.

-In 2018 I received the gold award in Ars Nova Piano Competition in Singapore.
-Competing with hundreds of talented teenagers around the world seemed impossible when we look at it from where I was sitting a few years ago, but this ordinary girl made it.
-Of course, I couldn’t control the judges to win me, but I could control the tiny little decisions I made correctly along the way in order to increase the probability in favor of me achieving that goal.
+2018 was a momentous year for me.
+It would be a lie to say I wasn’t ecstatic when I received the gold award on the Ars Nova Piano Competition in Singapore.
+Yet it was more so about the justification of braving myself out of the norm.
+Competing heads on with my classmates seemed out of reach when viewed from where I was sitting a few years back, let alone with the world’s crème de la crème when it comes to aspiring young pianists.
+The award ultimately symbolizes the power that self-acceptance and believing in one’s self could bring forth.